 How Virtual Activities Work

-Virtual activities are posted on a participating website, including links to game rules and procedures for playing on a video call.
+Virtual activities are posted on participating websites, including links to game rules and procedures for playing on a video call.
 These procedures are from the book “Video Conference Card Games” by Gerald Beaudry.
-This book is available on Amazon at the following link: Video Conference Card Games (Amazon)
+This book is available on Amazon at the following link: Video Conference Card Games (Amazon).

-Players register to receive email notifications of activities.
+Players register to participate in the activity.
 Registration includes the participant’s name, email, and applicable fee.

-Participants receive a confirmation email with instructions on how to prepare for the activity.
+Participants receive a confirmation email with instructions for preparing for the activity.

-Once in the call, there is a short introduction and explanation of how the activity works.
+Once on the call, there is a brief introduction and an explanation of how the activity works.
 Participants are then placed into small groups to play.

 Games are played according to the procedures for playing on video calls, as well as the specific rules for each game.